I BELIEVE the impact you will make, is how free you ARE.

 I made a tough decision to end a great relationship with someone who I loved and respected.

 I said no to competing again in that years world titles, and even training for it – and suddenly my entire year opened up.
-I didn’t know what I was doing the following Wednesday night – for all my adult life the answer had been “training”.
+For the first time ever, I didn’t know what I was doing the following Wednesday night – for all my adult life the answer had been, “training”.

 And then, once I gave myself the scary gift of all that free time, I received the opportunity to travel to New York and attend a conference.
 I decided it was time to put rubber to the road.
 I booked a 3-week ticket to go to New York and Mexico, and never really returned.
 I was gonna test out this “location independence” thing.